Let us learn about PowerShell Script to Find Out Patch Installation Status on Remote Computers.

 More details on this post about the Patch Installation Status on remote computers.

 OSes Effected by Vulnerability

 More details about Patch Installation Status can be found in the following sections of this post.
-The above mentioned patch was an emergency situation.
+The patch mentioned above was an emergency.

 NOTE! – Some of SCCM features like Run a Script might not work on Windows 7 or Windows 2008.